Multiple Packages in Workspace

 Conclusion#

-In this tutorial, we created a pixi workspace containing two packages.
+In this tutorial, we created a Pixi workspace containing two packages.

-The manifest of rich_example
+The manifest of python_rich

 only the package